DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

 - is available only for salaried courses
 - can be sponsored by the school where the candidate would be working or by the local authority or multi-academy trust that the school operates under

 ## What we changed

-We have added questions about visa sponsorship to the organisation details page
+We added visa sponsorship questions to the organisation details page in Support.

 ## How it works